cdisc-org/usdm/README.md

 ##### Timing

-The timing seciton consists of multiple columns starting in column D. As many columns as needed can be created.
+The timing section consists of multiple columns starting in column D. As many columns as needed can be created.
 A title block is held in Column C. The section consists of eight rows in rows 1 to 8 as follows:

 | Row | Row Name | Purpose | Format and Values |
 | :--- | :--- | :--- | :--- |